 Our cadets are smart, alert and lively at all times; ready to receive any responsibility anytime on board.
 Particularly they are professionally sound, good in Mathematics & English and polite in behaviour with strong leadership capabilities.

 BMA Campus is spread over 100 acres of lush green land over the hills & valleys of Juldia beside the river Karnafuly and the Bay of Bengal offers excellent educational environment and facilities and imparts quality maritime education and training.

 Since establishment in 1972 till 2021, we have produced nearly 5,000 smart, skilled and disciplined Cadets.
 In almost every corner of the globe you will find a Bangladesh Marine Academy Graduate at some key-role maritime position.
 Our milestone step was to open our door for Female Cadets in 2012 as well.
 We also have commenced research & maritime consultancy for national & international organisations.

-The Academy is committed to quality education and training and provides 3 years Pre-Sea Nautical Science and Pre-Sea Marine Engineering.
-In parallel, the Cadets are also provided with 3 years Bachelor of Maritime Science degree under an affiliation with the National University – Bangladesh.
+The Academy is committed to the mission ‘developing world-class maritime leaders’ and provides 4-years’ Pre-Sea Nautical Science and 4-years’ Pre-Sea Marine Engineering.
+In parallel, the Cadets are also provided with 4-years Bachelor of Maritime Science (Honours) Degree under an affiliation with Bangabandhu Sheikh Mujibur Rahman Maritime University, Bangladesh.

 Let’s go hand in hand – Bon Voyage!